1. Rommel (1891-1944)

 4.Douglas MacArthur (1880-1964)

 He was a much esteemed general of the US army.
 He played a very important role in the Pacific theater during the World War II.
 As recognition to its merits, he received the Medal of Honor, as his father did during the World War I. He was also one of the five men ever to be named General of the Army in the U.S. Army and the first man ever to become marshal of the Philippine Army (1936), an acknowledgement of his efforts in creating and training the Philippine armed forces.
 These distinctions speak greatly of his many military qualities.

 Montgomery (nicknamed ‘Monty’) was an officer who fought both in World War I and World War II.
 He commanded the 8th Army from 1942 in the Western Desert until the final Allied victory in Tunisia.
+The total period of time he spent in the British Army was of 50 years (from 1908 to 1958).
 Montgomery was also the planner of the D-Day invasion in Normandy and he commanded the Allied ground forces during the famous Battle of Normandy.
 This remarkable general also met Rommel on the battlefield, whom he defeated several times during the North African campaign, reason for which he received the Legion of Merit from the United States government.